 Demographic data in the American Community Survey (ACS), which are five-year estimates, from 2014-2018, were downloaded May 2020 from the United States Census.
 In this survey, a series of monthly samples produces annual estimates for the same small areas (census tracts and block groups) formerly surveyed via the decennial census long-form sample.
 Nationwide, ACS samples about 3.54 million addresses each year.
-The borough level is the MCD level in NYC.
 Data for each MCD, county and New York State as a whole was downloaded for this report.
 Selected indicators are represented in the Population Demographics section of this report.